mganopolsky/wave_portal/README.md

-# Basic Sample Hardhat Project
+# Basic Web3 Wave Portal

-This is a basic solidty project from BUILDSPACE that implements a basic Wave Portal with a smart contract.
+This is a solidty project from BUILDSPACE that implements a basic Wave Portal with a smart contract.

 You can interact with the deployed smart contract with a REACT FE here:
 <https://waveportal-starter-project.marinaganopols1.repl.co/>